Chart Color Schemes

 An assessment of population growth drivers in Underdale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the Underdale statistical area (Lv2)'s population is estimated at around 2,718.
-This reflects an increase of 289 people since the 2021 Census, which reported a population of 2,429 people.
-The change is inferred from the resident population of 2,618, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 34 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,664 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Underdale (SA2)'s 11.9% growth since the 2021 census exceeded the state's 8.7%, along with the metropolitan area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 89.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the suburb of Underdale's estimated population is around 2,718 as of Feb 2026.
+This reflects an increase of 289 people since the 2021 Census, which reported a population of 2,429.
+The change is inferred from AreaSearch's resident population estimate of 2,618 following examination of ABS's latest ERP data release (June 2024) and an additional 34 validated new addresses since the Census date.
+This level of population results in a density ratio of 2,664 persons per square kilometer, placing Underdale in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 11.9% since the 2021 census exceeded both the state (9.0%) and Greater Adelaide, marking it as a growth leader in the region.
+Overseas migration contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-As we examine future population trends, an above median population growth of Australian statistical areas is projected for the Underdale (SA2), with the area expected to grow by 348 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
+Future population trends indicate an increase just below the median of statistical areas across the nation, with Underdale expected to grow by 349 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.5% in total over the 17 years.

 Frequently Asked Questions - Population